top of page

 Celebrate your legacy with a timeless memento of your Woman of Achievement award.
 We are honored to offer this exclusive opportunity to our esteemed past honorees.

-This elegant acrylic award will be custom-engraved with your personal details for just $50.00.
+This elegant glass award will be custom-engraved with your personal details for just $50.00.
 All proceeds will directly benefit the scholarship given to the Young Woman of Achievement each year, ensuring your achievement continues to inspire future generations.

 This exquisite award also makes a thoughtful and meaningful gift for a fellow Woman of Achievement, allowing you to honor her remarkable accomplishments with a lasting tribute.

-Thank you to our 2025 Sponsors!
+Thank you to our 2026 Sponsors!

 Presenting Sponsor